When Love Comes to Town

-"When Love Comes to Town" is a song by Irish rock band U2 featuring blues guitarist B.B.
+"When Love Comes to Town" is a song by Irish rock band U2 featuring American blues guitarist B.B.
 King.
 It is the twelfth track from U2's 1988 album, Rattle and Hum, and was released in 1989 as the record's third single.
 The song was recorded at the historic Sun Studio in Memphis.
 "When Love Comes to Town" reached number one in the Irish Singles Chart, number six in the UK Singles Chart, number ten in the Dutch Top 40, and number two in the US Mainstream Rock Tracks chart.

 History

 On the extended "Live from the Kingdom Mix", Little Richard is featured preaching, rapping in funky rhyme style, and singing background vocals amid Maceo Parker's saxophone playing.
 The single contained two different versions of the Patti Smith song "Dancing Barefoot".
 The 7" and cassette featured the long version, while the 12" and CD contained the short version.
 While U2 has stopped regularly playing it live, it continued to be featured in B.B.
 King concerts.
 During the Lovetown Tour concerts, this song would be played, usually along with "Angel of Harlem" and "Love Rescue Me", in an encore featuring B.B. and his band.

 Like the song "Van Diemen's Land", this song originally featured an extra verse: